htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 The idea here is to simply authenticate to the file server with a different login than the temporary HTCondor login.
 This is easy with the "net use" command as shown above.
-Of course, the obvious disadvantage is this user’s password is stored and transferred as clear text.
+Of course, the obvious disadvantage is this user's password is stored and transferred as clear text.

 METHOD B - access the file server as guest